• Skip to primary navigation

 Key Changes in Annuity Training Requirements

 To align with the best interest standard, annuity training requirements have been significantly updated.
-Financial professionals must now complete specialized training that equips them to navigate this new regulatory framework.
+Financial professionals must now complete specialized training to navigate this new regulatory framework.
 Below are the key areas of focus:

 1. Comprehensive Product Understanding